 It should also be acknowledged, however, that health inequities can be linked to inequities in access or understanding of technology, and that these must be overcome for these benefits to be realised.
-In Australia, digital exclusion was seen to impact around 10% of the population, and was present in those with poorer health outcomes.
+In Japan, for example, only 49% of people aged more than 74 years access the internet.
+Similarly only 39% of the rural population across Asia and the Pacific use the internet relative to 75% of urban dwellers.